winston-dsouza/Shifterly/README.md

 # Shifterly

+Shifterly is a movers and pickers website(Intra City Logistic Website).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.0.

 ## Development server